Close Menu

 What are the Side effects of Senna Herbal Tea?

-Senna herb is likely considered safe when administered in a controlled dosage.
-It can be consumed by children above 2 years and adults.
+Senna is generally considered safe when used short-term in appropriate doses.
+It can be used by children over 2 years old and adults under medical supervision.
 However, senna herbal tea can have side effects such as –

-2. Dehydration is : The leaf tea should not be taken by people suffering from any of the conditions like diarrhea, dehydration, and people suffering from long, unsupervised loose stool problems.
+2. Dehydration: The leaf tea should not be taken by people suffering from diarrhea, dehydration, or ongoing loose stool problems, as it can make these conditions significantly worse.

 Precautions for Pregnant and Lactating Mothers

 Check with your doctor before using senna for any purpose, even as a laxative.
-Senna may interact with some medications, including blood thinners, birth control pills, estrogen pills, and diuretics.
+Senna may interact with blood thinners, birth control pills, hormone therapy, heart medications, and diuretics, and if you find yourself reaching for it repeatedly, that’s a sign to get the underlying constipation properly evaluated rather than self-treating long-term.

 Swati